OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 There are two pieces of information that the engine model must provide:

-1. Torque seen by the transmission
+1. Torque at engine output
 2. Fuel burn under current load

-There are quite a few simple models in the literature, but the one published in a master's thesis by S.
+There are quite a few simple models in the literature, and we used the one published in a master's thesis by S.
-Sitthiracha (`1`_) appeared to be the best choice for use in the tutorial problem.
+Sitthiracha (`1`_).
 Sitthiracha presents a physics-based model of the Otto cycle in a 4-stroke spark-ignition internal combustion engine.
 The mathematical model allows the construction of a parametrized engine model with 10 design inputs covering the engine mechanical design (cylinder bore, stroke, connecting rod length, and compression ratio), intake valve design (diameter and lift), and the cycle timing (for both intake and spark.)
 In the thesis, the model is implemented in Simulink and simulated using data from a family of Mercedes-Benz engines designed in 1969.
-The model is actually fairly comprehensive and includes the effects of burn duration, heat loss through the cylinder wall, losses due to friction and charge heating, and intake orifice flow.
+The model includes the effects of burn duration, heat loss through the cylinder wall, losses due to friction and charge heating, and intake orifice flow.
 Some of these effects were derived from empirical data and are essentially valid over an engine speed ranging from 1000 RPM to 6000 RPM.